 Indonesia West Sumatra Trip.
 Day 3: Bukittinggi

-This post gonna be short since more than half of the day allocated to visit Buya Hamka's Birthplace Museum, the prominent Muslim scholar in Malay archipelago.
+This post is going to be short since more than half of the day was allocated to visiting Buya Hamka's Birthplace Museum, the prominent Muslim scholar in the Malay Archipelago.

-Located about 36 km to the west of the city center, we passing through 44 hairpin corners heading to Lake Maninjau.
-Known as Lekok 44 by local, offers stunning view of the lake.
-We stopped for coffee at one of small shop.
+Located about 36 km to the west of the city center, we passed through 44 hairpin corners heading to Lake Maninjau.
+Known as Lekok 44 by locals, it offers a stunning view of the lake.
+We stopped for coffee at one of the small shops.

-The sharp corners ended once we entered Maninjau small town by the lake.
+The sharp corners ended once we entered Maninjau, a small town by the lake.
 Buya Hamka's museum was about 15 minutes from the town.

 Sarapan dulu...